-- shown on Map 2 Concept Plan up to the lowest low-tide line as a way to cap and restore the foreshore condition and provide stabilization. - Support the establishment of a Stz'uminus First Nation Cultural Centre as identified in Map 2 - Concept Plan.
-Potential uses may include cultural spaces, artist spaces, retail uses such as a cafe, and other possible uses. - 10.
-Apply Development Permit Area 3 Commercial to mixed use and commercial development, except for the design of the Stz'uminus First Nation Cultural Centre which shall be determined by the Stz'uminus First Nation in consultation with the Town.
+- 8. Support the extension of the foreshore as shown on Map 2 Concept Plan up to the lowest low-tide line as a way to cap and restore the foreshore condition and provide stabilization.

+- 9. Support the establishment of a Stz'uminus First Nation Cultural Centre as identified in Map 2 Concept Plan.
+Potential uses may include cultural spaces, artist spaces, retail uses such as a cafe, and other possible uses.

+- 10. Apply Development Permit Area 3 -

+Commercial to mixed use and commercial

+development, except for the design of the

+Stz'uminus First Nation Cultural Centre which

+shall be determined by the Stz'uminus First